 The tree farmer, a quiet but kind man with a deeply-lined face and gentle eyes, saw how beautiful she was, as well.
 He had planted her, after all, and watched her grow from a tiny sprout to a spindly sapling.
 The farmer had nurtured her every step of the way, and now here she was: just the right height and perfectly plump, with majestic branches and radiant needles.
 Yes, she would make a fine Christmas tree for his family.
 His wife and four daughters would be so happy!
 He could picture it already, twinkly lights and treasured ornaments from years gone by adorning her, with the sweet angel from his own childhood presiding beneficently from the very top.

-The beautiful Christmas tree was thrilled to be chosen for the farmer’s very own!
+The beautiful Christmas tree was thrilled to be chosen out of all the rest for the farmer’s very own home!
 She stood up tall and stretched out her branches prettily, hoping to assure the farmer that he’d made the right choice!

 The farmer looked closer.
-The gentle eyes furrowed a bit.
-He seemed concerned.
+The gentle eyes furrowed in concern.
 The beautiful Christmas tree wiggled a bit.
 The farmer’s scrutiny was making her a little itchy.
-The farmer reached out a gloved hand and plucked something small and wriggly from her sleek trunk.
+He suddenly reached out his gloved hand and plucked something small and wriggly from her trunk.

-“Aphids!”, he exclaimed.
-And with that, he turned on his heel, strode away towards the tractor, and was gone, leaving just a trail of smoke and a beautiful but sad tree all alone (well, and the aphids, which may have caused the itchiness now that she thought about it).
+“Aphids!”,he exclaimed.
+And with that, the farmer turned on his heel, strode away towards the tractor, and was gone, leaving just a trail of smoke and a beautiful but sad tree all alone (well, alone with the aphids, which may have been causing the itchiness, now that she thought about it).
 The obvious dismay of the farmer and the way he’d quickly run away from her made it clear that she was no longer fit to be in his house this year.
 There would be no ornaments.
-No mouth-watering scents of fresh-baked gingerbread wafting by and settling in her branches.
+No sweet and spicy fragrance of fresh-baked gingerbread wafting by and settling in her branches.
 No brightly-wrapped packages nestled snugly underneath.
 No. It would be the cold winter nights, alone.
-Or the woodpile.
+Or maybe she was destined for the woodpile.
 She couldn’t decide which was worse.

 She scratched herself miserably, and little tears of sap quietly dripped down her trunk.
 She was worthless!
 Just worthless!
 Who would want an infested tree?
 Just then, she heard a noise!
 Why, it was the farmer returning!